fcat97/tajweedApi-archived/README.md

 An android library to add tajweed colors into arabic texts.

+## What's New?

+- Custom color for rules now supported.
+- Custom implementation of tajweed rules now possible.

 ## Add To Project

 **Step 1.** Add the JitPack repository to your build file